jeremy-p-mann/writing/docs/source/math/probability_theory/tables_to_probabilities.rst

 Let's say that there are N rows, and the index is 0 to N-1 Further, let's assume there are m columns, let's call them 0 to m-1.

+**10 -> 11**

-In this case, the table is the data of for each whole number between 0 and N-1, a vector of dimension m.
-I.e. N m-component vectors.
+In this case, the table is the data of, for each whole number between 0 and N-1, a vector of dimension m.
+I.e. N vectors with m-components.
+To re-iterate, N is the number of samples, and m is the number of features.

+**11 -> 12**

 Alternatively, we can see this data as an n by m matrix of real numbers.

-Although I should warn you that, although this
+Although I should warn you that,

+**12 -> 13**

-Finally, hopefully it's clear that this data is the same as N samples each of which has m features.
+On an abstract level, a table is a bunch of samples, each of which has m features.

 So yea, that's the first part: a precise definition of a table.
 And now for the probabilistic construction.

+**13 -> 14**

 Slide 6
 -------

 This construction takes two pieces of input:

-First A map, let's call it pi, between two sets: X_0 to X_1.
+First a map, let's call it pi, between two sets: X_0 to X_1.

-Second, a probability distribution on the source of pi, X_0, let's call it rho.
+Second, a probability distribution on the source of pi, i.e. X_0, let's call it rho.

+**14 -> 15**

-The output of this construction is a probability distribution on the target of pi, X_1, pi star rho.
+The output of this construction is a probability distribution on the target of pi, i.e. X_1, pi star rho.
 We call this distribution the pushforward of rho along pi.

 Of course, I still have to define this distribution.
-Recall that if you know how to compute expectation values of real-valued function with respect to a distribution, you know the distribution.
+Recall that if you know how to compute expectation values of real-valued functions with respect to a distribution, you know the distribution.

+**15 -> 16**

 In our case, the pushforward of rho along pi is characterized by the following.

-Note that, given a real-valued function on X_1, O, which I'll call an observable, note that we obtain an observable on X_0 by first applying pi and then applying O. This new function is often to referred to as the pullback of rho along pi.
+Note that, given O, a real-valued function on X_1, which I'll call an observable, we obtain an observable on X_0 by first applying pi and then applying O. This new function is often to referred to as the pullback of rho along pi.

-As rho is a distribution on X_0 and the pullback of O along pi is an observable on X_0, it.
+As rho is a distribution on X_0 and the pullback of O along pi is an observable on X_0, we can compute the expectation value of the pullback of O with respect to rho.
+This is the number on the right hand side of the equation.

 Therefore, we can use this maneuvre to define the expectation value of O with respect to the pushforward of rho along pi as the expectation of the pullback of O along pi with respect to rho.

+As I've told you how to compute expectation values with respect to pi star rho, I've given you a definition of pi star rho.

-pushingforward as the adjoint of pulling back, aka precomposition.
+Colloquially, pushing forward is the adjoint of pulling back, aka precomposition.

+**16 -> 17**

 Slide 7
 -------

-So just to summarize, given a map of sets pi, we obtain a function that sends a probability distribution, rho, on the souce of the map to probability distribution, pi star rho, on the target of the map.
+So just to summarize, given a map of sets pi, we obtain a function that sends a probability distribution, rho, on the souce of the map to a probability distribution, pi star rho, on the target of the map.

-So we're used to thinking of probability distributions as associating numbers to events.
+So many of you may be used to thinking of probability distributions as associating numbers to events.
 Therefore, we should probably address the question, how do we compute probabilities with respect to the pushforward of a distribution in terms of the the map and the original distribution?

+**17 -> 18**

 Slide 8
 -------